TomOverland/Online-Offline-Budget-Tracker/README.md

 ## Description:

 This application allows a user to add expenses and deposits to a budget tracker with or without an internet connection.
 When entering transactions offline, they will update the total when the user reconnects to the internet.
+This application demonstrates a simple full stack development CRUD application with front end implemented with HTML and CSS.
+The backend is implemented with Node.js and Express.
+The database was constructed with Mongoose, MongoDB, and IndexedDB, and implemented to Heroku with MongoDB Atlas.

 ![Screenshot of Application](screenshot-of-application)